|| Mission Statement | Our Values | Our Vision | Patient Responsibilities | Privacy |

 - We will use your health information for regular health operations.

 For example: Members of the chart review committee, medical staff, the risk-management/quality improvement officer, or other designated quality improvement staff may use information in your health record to assess the care and outcomes in your case and others like it.
 This information will then be used in an effort to continually improve the quality and effectiveness of the healthcare and service we provide.

 - External service providers:

-There are some services provided by our organization through contracts outside of UHSM/LCC.
+There are some services provided by our organization through contracts outside of UHSM/Leeward Community College.
 Examples include the physical therapy clinic, referrals, and laboratory.
 When these services are contracted, we may disclose your health information to these entities so that they can perform the job we have asked them to do and bill you or your third-party payer for services rendered.
 To protect your health information, however, we require these providers to appropriately safeguard your information.